 - Requirements for minors at Scripps College are defined by departments and are listed in the catalog under the descriptions of the departmental programs.
 All minors consist of a minimum of six semester courses or their equivalent.
 Up to one course may double count between a major and a minor or between two minors (but not also a major or General Education Requirement).
 Students may exceed this double counting limit if the total number of unduplicated courses on the approved declaration form for each minor is at least five courses.
 At least half of the minor courses must be taken at Scripps, except where this regulation is specifically waived.

 - A few off-campus minors in disciplines not offered at Scripps are available at Pitzer or Pomona Colleges.
 The requirements for the off-campus minor must be met, but in all instances must consist of at least six semester courses or their equivalent.
 The above double counting limits apply.
-The minor declaration form must be approved by the off-campus faculty minor adviser as well as the Scripps adviser and major adviser.
+The minor declaration form must be approved by the off-campus faculty minor advisor as well as the Scripps advisor and major advisor.

 - Students may petition to the Academic Policy Subcommittee for a self-designed minor.
 The petition must include: